 Ginkgo biloba, commonly known as ginkgo or gingko, also known as the maidenhair tree, is the only living species in the division Ginkgophyta, all others being extinct.
 It is found in fossils dating back 270 million years.
 Native to China, the tree is widely cultivated, and was cultivated early in human history. – Wikipedia

-Ginkgo biloba Protects Mitochondrial Health and Supports Longevity
+Supports Mitochondrial Health and Longevity

 Promotes Nerve Repair and Neurogenesis